omgmog/install-all-firefox/README.md

 # You can also use the 'all' keyword to install all versions available
 $ ./firefoxes.sh "all"

-# 'all_future' installs Aurora, Beta, Nightly, Nightly UX
-$ ./firefoxes.sh "all_future"

-# 'all_past' installs all versions excluding Aurora, Beta, Nightly and Nightly UX
-$ ./firefoxes.sh "all_past"

 # 'current' installs the current version of Firefox only (other allowed keywords: 'newest', 'latest')
 $ ./firefoxes.sh "current"
 $ ./firefoxes.sh "newest"